msbartee/predicting-jeopardy-values/README.md

 * tried to build fuzzy match algorithm --- did not do well
 * built function to query google custom search API to search Wikipedia for answer --- did really well!
-* dropped categories that appeared in less than 50 rows and more than 25% of total rows
+* dropped categories that appeared in less than 25 observations and more than 500 of total rows
 * dropped non-meaningful categories
-* but it's slow and dependent upon connectivity/API responsiveness...up to about 10,000 rows so far
+* but feature generation is slow and dependent upon connectivity/API responsiveness...up to about 10,000 rows so far

 ## Exploring the World of *Jeopardy!*